 Please note that you only have one hour with these gorillas;

 - You should keep a distance of 7 meters from the gorillas.
 Although of course the gorillas themselves are unaware of this and will often get very close, if such an incident happens you should try to move away.
 You should also listen to the guide’s advice on how you should behave whilst gorilla trekking.

 - While gorilla trekking, always keep in your group and endeavor to maintain your voices low so that the visited gorilla family remains relaxed.

 Gorilla trekking is a unique, thrilling and fulfilling experience!
 It is a journey leading one to appreciate the hidden treasures of Uganda.
 There are over 36 gorilla groups within Bwindi Impenetrable National Park but only 17 families can be visited for gorilla trekking in the park.
 The remaining gorilla families are still wild though some are still undergoing the gorilla habituation process.
 Visiting one or more habituated gorilla groups in Bwindi Impenetrable National Park is worth as each of them tells different stories.
 At the end you will be rewarded with unforgettable experience of a lifetime that will never fade out of your memory.
 The habituated gorillas are now used to humans but they are still wild.
 So anything unexpected can happen!
 Always follow the guide’s rules so that you can rest assured of safety.
 Normally you do not have to eat or drink when you’re with the gorillas.

-Visit Bwindi Impenetrable National Park and experience gorilla trekking in the world’s largest colony of mountain gorillas.
+Visit Bwindi Impenetrable Forest and experience gorilla trekking in the world’s largest colony of mountain gorillas.
 Meet the gorillas eye to eye in the wild and spend a full hour watching, photographing and learning about these great apes that are only found in Uganda, Rwanda and the Democratic Republic of Congo.